Miro-Andrin/lieutenant/README.md

     /// of what the parser recognises.
 Another way to put it.
 If the parser sucsessfully
     /// parses some input, then the regex should have matched the part
     /// that it consumed, but it does not have to be the other way arround.
 Theoretically we could
-    /// therefor always use '.*?' as the regex, but then its not as usefull.
+    /// therefor always use '.*?' as the regex, but then its not usefull.
     /// We use the regex as a heuristic to determine if a parser can parse some input.
     /// So if for example you expect a parser to be able to parse
-    /// json then a suitable regex could be "\{.*?\}".
-Using this regex we can quickly determine
-    /// what command a input belongs to. fn regex(&self) -> String;
+    /// json then a suitable regex could be "\{.*?\}". fn regex(&self) -> String;
 }
 ```

 In the "/src/parser" module you find all the parser combinator like And, Opt, Literal, and Space.

 # Regex
 The regex module contains a custom regex engine.
 The reason we want a custom regex solution is that we get two customised features.
-One of the features is at the moment of writing this implemented and the other is not.

 ## 1) Assosiated values
 When we create the dfa representation of our regex we can assosiate every state/node with an assosiated value, that in our case is a command_id: u32.
-When the regex matches something it also gives the commands
-that end state is assosiated with.
+When the regex matches something it also gives the commands that the end state is assosiated with.

 ## 2) Early termination
-This feature is not implemented atm..
-The basic idea is that we dont use the regular expression for exact matching, but more of a fuzzy match, witch gives us some cool optimisation options.
-The simplification step would be to observe that if we at some state S in the dfa only could get there by matching one spesiffic command, then we can just say we matched that command.
-We mark S as a end state, and break all of its outgoing connections.
-This makes it so that if as example only have one comman starts with /msg, then the dfa terminates once it gets to /msg.
-Thereby doing less work and probably saving on memmory usage (the dfa is smaller), that then would help cash friendlyness.
+The idea is that we dont use the regular expression for exact matching, but more of a fuzzy match, witch gives us some optimisation options.
+The simplification step is to observe that if we at some state S in the dfa only could get there by matching one spesiffic command, then we can just say we matched that command.
+We mark S as a special end state, and break all of its outgoing connections.
+Dfa's are quite memmory intensive, and by doing this we drastically reduces their size.

 # Argumets